hangxie/parquet-tools/README.md

 2405462
 ```

-If an S3 object is publicly accessible and you do not have AWS credential, you can use `--anonymous` flag to bypass AWS authentation:
+If an S3 object is publicly accessible and you do not have AWS credential, you can use `--anonymous` flag to bypass AWS authentication:

 ```bash
 $ aws sts get-caller-identity